Middle Childhood Education

 • American Literature: Choose one course (3):

-• ENGLISH 2290 Colonial & U.S. Lit to 1865
+• ENGLISH 2290 Colonial and U.S. Literature to 1865

-• ENGLISH 2291 U.S. Lit: 1865 to Present
+• ENGLISH 2291 U.S. Literature: 1865 to Present

-• ENGLISH 4551 Spec Topics in 19th Century U.S. Lit
+• ENGLISH 4551 Special Topics in 19th-Century U.S. Literature

-• ENGLISH 4553 20th Century U.S. Fiction
+• ENGLISH 4553 20th-Century U.S. Fiction

 • World Literature: Choose one course (3):

-• AFAMAST 2251 Intro to African Lit
+• AFAMAST 2251 Introduction to African Literature

 • CLAS 2220 Classical Mythology

-• COMPSTD 2101 Lit & Society
+• COMPSTD 2101 Literature and Society

-• COMPSTD 2301 Introduction to World Lit
+• COMPSTD 2301 Introduction to World Literature

 • FRENCH 1801 Masterpieces of the French-Speaking World

-• RUSSIAN 2250.01 Masterpieces of Russian Lit
+• RUSSIAN 2250.01 Masterpieces of Russian Literature

 • Oral Communication: Choose one course (3):